-Although QE2 has been retired from service, this review aims to give the reader a feel for what it was like to sail aboard the most magnificent Ocean Liner of our time, and has been left live online for that purpose.
+Although QE2 has been retired from service since 2008, this review aims to give you a feel for what it was like to sail aboard the ship during the final World Cruise.

-Itinerary – Sydney (Australia) – Melbourne (Australia) – Adelaide (Australia) – Fremantle (Australia).
+Itinerary: Sydney – Hobart – Melbourne – Adelaide – Albany – Fremantle – Singapore.

 Cabins and Restaurants

 QE2 had a multitude of cabin categories to choose from, each of which were linked to a particular restaurant where you would have a lunch and dinner reservation aboard the ship.
 The ship had a vast array of different cabin styles and shapes – a throwback to her earlier days when she operated as a two class transatlantic liner.
 Since the 1987 refit, the ship ran as a single class ship year round – however there were distinct ‘classes’ within the cabin and restaurant categories – much like what we find on QM2 today.

 Starting at the top end of town, QE2’s Queens Grill was the highest rated restaurant at sea for much of the ship’s career.
 It was added to the ship in 1972 and refurbished many times between then and 2008.
 Despite the social media stories shared these days – the Queen never ate a meal in the Queens Grill, but the restaurant was certainly designed in her honour – with portraits of HM.
 The Queen and HM.
 Queen Elizabeth the Queen Mother in the room and adjacent lounge.